tcyrus/sq-ssh-tool/README.md

 ### Note

 This is a work in progress.
+The output seems to have some variation (probably due to some encoding quirks + sequoia signature salts), but the public key of a round trip conversion appears to match.

 You can attach the converted key to your existing primary key / cert using either [GnuPG](https://security.stackexchange.com/a/160847) or [Sequoia](https://book.sequoia-pgp.org/sq_subkey.html#generating-new-subkeys).

-`pgp2ssh` will take a bit longer.

 ## `ssh2pgp`